 There is plenty of anecdotal evidence from parents about improvements in atopic eczema after swimming in the sea.
 This is consistent with our family’s experience, Grandma ScratchSleeves is sure that her childhood eczema improved after the annual week at the beach.
 So can eczema be improved by swimming in the sea, and is it possible to get the same benefits at home?

-There is very little scientific research into the effectiveness of sea salt in treating eczema.
+There is very little scientific research on the effectiveness of sea salt in treating eczema.
 The literature includes just one small study with no good baseline to compare to.
-However, there is plenty of anecdotal evidence suggesting that salt water baths may be helpful in clearing up eczema, especially if it is oozing a lot or where secondary infection is common.
+However, there is plenty of anecdotal evidence suggesting that salt water baths may be helpful in clearing up eczema, especially if it is oozing a lot or where the secondary infection is common.
 A number of UK dermatologists recommend regular salt baths to their patients with atoptic eczema as part of their treatment plan.

 How can sea salt help eczema?